-Julien Feller is a carver born on April 26th in 1994.
-Julien studied for three years at the Institute Saint-Luc of Tournai where he succeeded brilliantly, having received the First Prize from jury of carving and the prestigious “Bloc d’Or” prize from his Institute.
-In 2017 he received a nomination for "le prix Godefroid" in the province luxembourg (Belgium).
+Julien Feller is a Belgian born sculptor .
+Julien studied for three years at the Institut Saint-Luc of Tournai where he succeeded brilliantly, having received multiple prizes from his art academy.
 While studying Julien trained under the carver Master Patrice Degand, who introduced the art of carving to the young man.
 In 2019, he was awarded from the Belgian foundation VOCATIO and on the international stage have been recommended by Michelangelo Foundation to be part of HomoFaber Guide.

-Yet, the masterpiece of the young carver remains his wooden replica of the Brussels’ lace produced in 2018.
+Yet, the masterpiece of the young carver remains a great trompe-l'oeil lace a created for Homo Faber in 2022

 Today Julien is mostly influenced by the art of Renaissance from Italy as well as Grinling Gibbons’ work from 17th century.
 He aspires the discipline to work applied by great masters such as Michelangelo, Da Vinci, Ghiberti and some other great masters of the same period; they all are a true reference to him; not only he admires them and he is also inspired by them in his creations.

 Since 2018 Julien is developing is own lace pattern.
 He is combining his knowledge for ornament and research made across history to create new unique model.
 The carved lace he is sculpting are lace model that doesn't exist as real and Julien is making sure to make his composition unique.

 Since 2021 he receive young students carver as intern who come from great schools such as the school of Revel (France) or Institut Saint-Luc (Belgium) to teach them traditional ornamental carving and sharing his knowledge.